wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==
+= 4.9 =
+* [New] Browscap Library is now bundled with the main plugin, only definition files are downloaded dynamically.
+* [New] Support MaxMind License Key for GeoLite2 database downloads.
+* [New] Speedup Browscap version check when repository site is down.
+* [Fix] Addressed a PHP warning of undefined variable when parsing a query string looking for search term keywords (thank you, [inndesign](https://wordpress.org/support/topic/line-747-and-line-1574-undefined)).
+* [Fix] Fixed SQL error when Events Manager plugin is installed, 'Posts and Pages' is enabled, and no events are existing (thank you, [lwangamaman](https://wordpress.org/support/topic/you-have-an-error-in-your-sql-syntax-22/).
+* [Fix] Starting with 4.9, PHP 7.3+ is required (thank you, [stephanie-mitchell](https://wordpress.org/support/topic/slimstats-4-8-8-1-fails-on-php-5-3-26-but-no-warning-during-installation/).
+* [Fix] Opt-Out cookie does not delete slimstat cookie.

 = 4.8.8.1 =
 * [Update] The Privacy Mode option under Slimstat > Settings > Tracker now controls the fingerprint collection mechanism as well.
 If you have this option enabled to comply with European privacy laws, your visitors' IP addresses will be masked and they won't be fingerprinted (thank you, Peter).
 * [Update] Improved handling of our local DNS cache to store hostnames when the option to convert IP addresses is enabled in the settings.